MicrosoftDocs/azure-dev-docs/articles/ux-beta/quickstart-python/includes/quickstart-python/deploy-zip-file.md

 #### Create a ZIP file of your application

 Next, create a ZIP file of your application.
-You only need to include needed components of the application.
+You only need to include components of the application itself.
 You do not need to include any files or directories that start with a dot (`.`) such as `.venv`, `.gitignore`, `.github`, or `.vscode`.

 ##### [macOS/Linux](#tab/mac-linux)